ALRW/dayAsADev/courseSections/section5.md

 What is origin?
 Honestly, you can replace origin with anything that you want it's just a conventional name but if you're using one repository to store code remotely (i.e. on github) and you're coordinating the work of a team then it's convention among developers to call that repository origin.

 Awesome!
-Now your local repository knows that it's *linked* to another respoitory somewhere on github.com.
-Note that no real connection is establishe yet.
+Now your local repository knows that it's *linked* to another repository somewhere on github.com.
+Note that no real connection is established yet.
 You could have added a remote while being offline.
 To actually move the code we have committed locally to the repo on Github (called origin) we need to use the `git push` command.

 Pushing your code
 ---------------